Aree06/Assignment-2/README.md

 Resources used:
 For this project I used bootstap to style and structure the layout of each page, inlcuding naviagtion, caraousles, and form validation
-I used fontawesome to  add icons to navigation links and buttons for btter visual presentation I also had to refer to some external sources to ...
+I used fontawesome to  add icons to navigation links and buttons for btter visual presentation I also had to refer to some external sources to figure out how to bold some text and how to get rid of the blue underline form links
 I used Stack OverFlow to find a solution for removing the default blue underline from hyperlinks I also used w3schools to learn how to bold titles and round the profile image in the header